Skip to Content

 • We will continue to use Customer Journey Mapping.

-• We will review our Customer Service webpages to ensure it is an effective vehicle for customers and potential customers to comment, compliment or complain.
+• We will review our Customer Service and Contact Us webpages to ensure they are an effective vehicle for customers and potential customers to comment, compliment or complain.

-• We will hold focus groups and carry out surveys as part of the planning for new or improved services.
+• We will carry out research as part of the planning for new or improved services.

 • We will publish our Annual Report.